fastmcp-me/fast-pyairbyte/README.md

 ### Security Note

-Both hosted and local servers now require you to provide your own OpenAI API key via MCP environment variables.
+The hosted server requires you to provide your OpenAI API key when calling the tool, while local servers can use MCP environment variables.
 This ensures better security and cost control.
-For local deployments, additional optional settings can be configured in a .env file.

 ---